davesmiths/uri-js/README.md

 __Status: Ready, I think :P__

-URI.js uses some yummy JavaScript 1.6 features, which may not be native to older browsers.
-Preferably I'd like to keep it tasty and use a patch for the oldies.
-One such patch could be: http://www.dustindiaz.com/sugar-arrays/
+URI.js makes use of Array.map a yummy JavaScript 1.6 feature, which is not native in all browsers.
+One way to patch this is with Mozilla's Array.map polyfill: https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/array/map

 __URI.parse__